turingschool/try-turing/backend-online-advanced/arrays/index.md

 ## Lists

 Ruby provides us with a data type that can hold multiple pieces of data in a list.
-Imagine looking at a list of variables for each class taught in your school:
+Imagine looking at a list of variables for each city you've recently visited:

 ```ruby
 city_1 = "Denver"